You might have seen how enormous a male turtle’s penis is. If you haven’t, you can check it out on the internet. (Watch at your own risk!).

 You Might Also Like To Read:

-What Is The Function Of Balls In Turtles?
+The Function Of Balls In Turtles

 Secretion Of Hormone

-Apart from producing and storing sperm, gonads also produce testosterone responsible for giving characteristic male phenotype (expression of genotype).
+Apart from producing and storing sperm, gonads also produce testosterone hormones, responsible for giving characteristic male phenotype (expression of genotype).

-For example, we differentiate a male turtle from a female by its prominently longer claws, concave shells, size, thicker and longer tail, etc. And to develop these characteristics, testosterone plays a pivotal role.
+For example, we differentiate a male turtle from a female by its prominently longer claws, concave shells, size, thicker and longer tail, etc. And in order to develop these characteristics, testosterone plays a pivotal role.